Blog>Cost Guides>House renovation: Cost breakdown 2025

 If you’re renting before moving into your renovated home, or if you need to find temporary accommodation, you’ll need to pay rent during the renovation process.

-Painter and decorator house renovation cost
+Painter and decorator renovating a house

-Renovating a house can be expensive and unexpected costs can crop up.
-So, how do you manage the cost of renovations, and make sure that you don’t exceed your maximum budget for your house renovation?
+Renovating a house can be expensive, and unexpected costs can crop up.
+So, how do you manage the cost of renovations, and make sure that you don't exceed your maximum budget for your house renovation?
 Here are our top tips.

-Build in a contingency
+Build in a contingency plan

 With any large project, it’s important to factor in a contingency to cover unexpected costs.
 Discoveries like asbestos, dangerous wiring or rotting beams can all add hefty costs to your project.